Tantivy Farm is a 54 acre tract of land in Northern Rockbridge County, Virginia.

 In 2016, our dream of growing lavender became a reality with a field of 360 lavender plants consisting of numerous varieties, mostly shipped in from Washington State.

 Then what started as a "retirement hobby" selling a few of our products and plants at the Staunton Farmers Market soon became a passion and then a business.

 Our plans of planting more areas took shape as the cuttings we took from our original plants did exceptionally well in our greenhouse.

-We now have four separate areas with over a thousand plants and 40+ varieties.
+We now have five separate areas with over 1200 plants and 50+ varieties.

 We also have planted several "Theme" gardens to attract pollinators and showcase our herbs, cut flowers and to give our visitors ideas for their own landscaping projects centered around lavender.

 In 2018 we opened our farm to the public and have been growing and expanding each year.

 Since our first "hobby" year we have added the Lavender Gift Shop located on the farm selling our wonderful line of lavender based items, which are mostly made right here in our home.